GW-CS-SD-24-25/GW-CS-SD-24-25.github.io/lectures/team_charter.md

 - *User-friendly web app: A website with a chat interface that allows users to interact with the model.
 The website should require authentication and use accounts to manage individual's chat history*

 ## 2. Roles and Responsibilities
 *Describe the different roles each team member will play and their primary focus area.
 Identify a "project lead" responsible for managing deadlines and organizing the rest of the team.
-Identify who is responsible for any logistics roles (managing sprint boards etc*
+Identify who is responsible for any logistics roles (managing sprint boards etc)*

 ### 2.1 Team Lead

-[Member Name]
-The team lead is responsible for managing team deadlines and keeping everyone on track.
+The team lead, *[Member Name]*, is responsible for managing team deadlines and keeping everyone on track.
 Their concrete responsibilities include:
 - reminding team members to post weekly status updates
 - take notes during meetings and share in slack channel
 - schedule time for team to sync
-- ...
+- *add any other duties here*

 ### 2.2 Member Roles
+*Complete the member roles table*

 | Member Name | Strengths  | Technical Responsibilities                |
 | ----------- | ---------- | ----------------------------------------- |
 | [Member 1]  | ml, python | Training core language model              |
 | [Member 2]  | ui, ux     | Build front end, prototype chat interface |

 ### 2.3 Logistics
+*Adjust this to assign team members tasks or define a rotation policy.*

 - [Member] : responsible for creating weekly status update tickets and moving them to done as the sprint progresses
 - [Member] : responsible for taking notes during instructor meeting and posting them to slack
 - ...